CSC207-2022F-UofT/UofTinder/README.md

 # Unit Tests Implemented for Functionalities
 ## Android User Interface specific tests
 **Create Account Activity**
+- testChangeToLogin: checks if view switched activity_login.xml correctly
+- testNoEmail: check if no email, no passwords are input that createActViewEmailEdtTxt has focus
+- testNoPasswords: check if with email, no passwords are input that createActViewEmailEdtTxt has focus
+- testNoFirstPassword: check if the first password is not input, but re-enter password has input that createActViewPasswordEdtTxt has focus
+- testNoReEnterPassword: check if with email, and only one password are input that createActViewReEnterPasswordEdtTxt has focus
+- testPasswordsNotMatching: check if with email and two passwords are input, but the passwords do not match, createActViewReEnterPasswordEdtTxt has focus
+- testCreateAccountFailure: check if with email and two passwords are input, and the passwords do match but the user already exists, no user is created
+- testCreateAccountSuccess: check if with email and two passwords are input, and the passwords match, and the user does not exist in the database, a user is created
+    - Created user is deleted afterwards

 **Login Activity**
+- testChangeToCreateAccount: checks if view switched activity_create_account.xml correctly
+- testNoEmailNoPassword: check if no email, no password is input that loginEmail has focus
+- testNoEmailWithPassword: check if no email, with password is input that loginEmail has focus
+- testWithEmailNoPassword: check if with email, no password is input that loginPassword has focus
+- testIncorrectEmailPasswordLogin: check if with incorrect email and password combination that current user is null
+- testCorrectEmailPasswordLogin: check if with correct email and password combination that current user is not null

 **Logout**
-- logoutTest: tests that the logout button works in Recommendation View.
+- logoutTest: tests that the logout button works in Recommendation View

 **Filter Activity**
-- testSwitchToFilterPage: tests that the program switches to the filter page after clicking on the 'Edit Filters' button
+- testSwitchToFilterPage: test that the program switches to the filter page after clicking on the 'Edit Filters' button
-- testResetFilters: tests that the program unchecks all the filters and switches to the recommendation view after clicking the 'reset' button.
+- testResetChangeToRecommendation: test that the program switches to the recommendation view after clicking the 'reset' button
+- testResetFilters: test that the program 'reset' button properly deselects all options
-- testFilterButtons: tests that the program's filter check boxes work.
+- testFilterButtons: test that all the program's filter check boxes can be selected
-- testApplyFilters: tests that the program switches to the recommendation view after clicking the 'Filter' button on the filter page.
+- testApplyFiltersChangeView: test that the program switches to the recommendation view after clicking the 'Filter' button on the filter page
--
+- testApplyFiltersStay: test that the keeps the selected filters after clicking the 'Filter' button and switching to Recommendation view page.
+- testDeselect: test that the program's filter check boxes can be deselected
+- testTwoSelectOneDeselect: test that the program's filter check boxes can be deselected and other selected boxes will not be affected

 **Chat Activity**
 - testSwitchContactPage: tests that the program switches to the contact page after clicking the 'Enter Chat' button on the filter page and that the right contacts are displayed.
 - testBackButton: tests that the program switches back to the recommendation view after clicking the back button in the contact view.